issues addressed in parenting plan

 What Should a Parenting Plan Include?

-While there’s no official legal blueprint for how to create a parenting plan, there is a kind of informal format.
-Again, the specifics depend on the particular situation, but in general, parenting plans in Washington include and address the following areas.
+While there’s no official legal blueprint for creating a parenting plan, there is an informal format.
+Again, specifics depend on the situation, but generally, parenting plans in Washington address the following areas.

 Residential Schedule

 The biggest piece of the custody plan puzzle is the residential schedule.
-This lays out, in great detail, where the child lives.
-Most often, the child lives the bulk of the days with one parent, while spending previously arranged days with the other.
+This provides detailed information on where the child lives.
+Most often, the child spends most days with one parent and previously arranged days with the other.

 How this breaks down varies, but one common pattern is the “every other weekend” formula.
-That oversimplifies the situation a great deal, but it gives you a general idea.
+That oversimplifies the situation, but it gives you a general idea.

 As the name infers, the child spends the bulk of the time with one parent but lives with the other on odd weekends.

 It’s also common for the weekend parent to receive shorter visits during the week.
 Think a movie, a dinner, or a ball game and you get the idea.
-This also often depends on how close you and your ex live to one another.
+This also often depends on how close you and your ex live.

 Though they get thrown around often in conversation, Washington doesn’t officially use the terms custody or visitation.
 Instead, parenting time is the legal designation.
-Despite the terminology, the parent with the most overnights is generally the one considered the parent with “custody,” while the other gets “visitation.”
+Despite the terminology, the parent with the most overnights is generally considered the parent with “custody,” while the other has “visitation.”

 Holidays and Special Occasions